Published by Christina Riley. Last Updated on October 20, 2023.

 4301 Lawndale Dr

-Primarily focused on science, we also consider Greensboro Science Center worthy of inclusion in this guide to museums in Greensboro.
+Primarily focused on science, we also consider Greensboro Science Center worthy of inclusion in this guide to Greensboro museums.
 Here you can experience a wide variety of educational programs and wildlife.

 The GSC also has a petting zoo open on weekends, but you can also meet creatures through hands-on sites inside and outside.

-Additional activities at Greensboro Science Center include Omnisphere shows, Skywild ropes courses and ziplines, and behind-the-scenes inside tracks.
+Additional activities at the Science Center in Greensboro NC include Omnisphere shows, Skywild ropes courses and ziplines, and behind-the-scenes inside tracks.

 Guilford Courthouse National Military Park (Free)